joshrotenberg/mdbook-lint/README.md

 ## Contributing

 Contributions are welcome!
-Please see our comprehensive [Contributing Guide](https://joshrotenberg.github.io/mdbook-lint/contributing.html) for:
+See our [Contributing Guide](https://joshrotenberg.github.io/mdbook-lint/contributing.html) for complete information.

-- Development setup and workflow
-- Code standards and testing requirements
-- How to add new rules
-- Pull request guidelines

 ## License